CaioEmPessoa/WEBP-conversor/README.md

 <h2> English Tutorial: </h2>
 <h2> Installation guide: <h2>
 To use this app you just need to download the newest version of python, and the "pillow" library.
-To do this, just open your terminal after downloading python and type "pip install pillow"
+To do this, just open your terminal after downloading python and type this:

+'''
+pip install pillow
+'''

 <h2> For the GUI version (Graphical User Interface) </h2>

 This one is if you're gonna do more complex stuff, like convert a heavy image, convert images and a gif at the same time, or do some of the other features: <br>